Help is on the way!

 For many older adults, especially those experiencing senior isolation, a telehealth session can be a true lifeline.
 It provides a consistent, comforting connection without the stress of travel.
 However, there are times when in-person therapy might be a better option.
 If you are facing a severe mental health crisis that requires immediate, hands-on intervention, or if you simply don’t have access to a reliable phone or internet connection, meeting a therapist face-to-face could be more suitable.
 The goal is to find the format that makes you feel most supported and secure.

-Understanding Provider Availability
+The Challenge of Provider Availability

 One of the biggest challenges can be finding a therapist who not only accepts Medicare but also specializes in issues common to older adults.
 Your primary care doctor is a great resource.
 You can ask them for a referral to a therapist who accepts Medicare, and they may have specific recommendations.
 Another option is to look for organizations that focus specifically on this type of care.
 At Blue Moon Senior Counseling, all of our therapists are experienced in geriatric mental health and our services are a Medicare Part B covered service, which simplifies the search process for you.